probr/probr-pack-kubernetes/TESTING.md

 # Environment Setup

 A simple way to install useful tools in VS Code
-- To check wich tools are installed:
+- To check which tools are installed:
   - Press *Ctrl+Shift+P* to open Command Palette
   - Type *Go: Locate Configured Go Tools*
   - See output report